FemkeKocken/m21project/Journal.md

+## Entry 28/02/2023 ##

+After an emmergency move, I am now urban survaviling in an apartment turned office turned makeshift apartment again.
+Lost some days of work, and a part of my sanity of it, but things seem to have stabilized again.
+Goals for this week:

+Week 9:
+- Write about related works and set up methodology
+- What should the reader know about this subject?
+- What are we going to do exactly?
+- Write related works section

+For today I have done some ethical reading.
+I find that in terms of ethics/design one interesting note is that the current hot debate is that these LLM's and GAI are human/consious but I find that these technologies are in fact MORE than human.
+In the sense that they seem transhuman or maybe posthuman?
+They have a different sense of temporarity and memory.
+It could be interesting to design with that in mind.

+I hope the ethics book will come in, in the meanwhile I could re explore the Whale and the Reactor.
+Until that time I should spend my time writing out a draft related works and start discussing a plan.
+This current idea of more-than-human LLMs would fit the objective of the projects.
+Which is very cool.

 ## Entry 24/02/2023 ##

 I have the following structure down, but it needs work as well as it should be converted into actual text: